TillF/WASA-SED/docs/index.md

 Subbasin 2 demands 2000 m<sup>3</sup> irrigation water from Subbasin 3<br>
 Subbasin 3 just has 1500 m<sup>3</sup> irrigation water available<br>

-Since subbasin 2 has a higher demand it will now get 2/3 = 1000 m<sup>3</sup> of the available irrigation water and subbasin 1 will get 1/3 = 500 m<sup>3</sup> of the available irrigation water.
+Since subbasin 2 has a higher demand it will now get 2/3 = 1000 m<sup>3</sup> * "loss_factor" of the available irrigation water and subbasin 1 will get 1/3 = 500 * "loss_factor" m<sup>3</sup> of the available irrigation water.
 If the demand is higher than the availability a warning is given out by WASA-SED.

 *loss_factor*: The loss factor [-] describes the efficiency of the transfer from the irrigation water from its donor to its receiver.
-This value has to be between 1 and zero.
+This value has to be between 1 and zero.<br>

+Example:

+Subbasin 1 gives 1000 m<sup>3</sup> to subbasin 2.
+The loss factor is 0.8.
+Subbasin 2 will receive 800 m<sup>3</sup>.

 **3)** `irri_seasons.dat`